Qbizinc/qbiz-wiki/training/qram/raw/data_talking_points.md

 ## Established BI vendors with add-ons
 This is scattershot and needs to be by vendor.

-> Much more work needed by vendor to have opinions on when to recommend the add-on and when to recommend a standalone.
+> Much more work needed on a per-product level to have opinions on when to recommend the add-on and when to recommend a standalone.
 > -- Jenny Kwan

 One new, hot area is data lineage.